In the kitchen showdown, it's onion flakes vs minced onion.

 While onion flakes are ideal for dry preparations such as soups, stews, and casseroles because of their long shelf life and convenience, minced onions are perfect for quick cooking meals like stir-fries and salads due to their intense flavor.

-Additionally, minced onions require less cooking time, which helps retain their nutritional value.
+Also, minced onions require less cooking time, which helps retain their nutritional value.

 Ultimately, when deciding which option makes sense to use, understanding the intended application for each ingredient is essential in achieving culinary success.

-Understanding which ingredient to use depends on the flavors one is trying to highlight or how they want the texture of the meal to turn out will contribute highly to achieving success with recipes and showcase your culinary creativity.
+Understanding which ingredient to use depends on the flavors one is trying to highlight or how they want the texture of the meal to turn out will contribute highly to achieving success with recipes and show your culinary creativity.